cloudfoundry/diego-windows-release/docs/INSTALL.md

 ## Install the MSI

-The following instructions assume that the msi was downloaded to `C:\diego.msi`
+The following instructions assume that the msi was downloaded to `c:\temp\DiegoWindowsMSI.msi `

 ```
-msiexec /norestart /i c:\diego.msi ^
+msiexec /norestart /i c:\temp\DiegoWindowsMSI.msi ^
           ADMIN_USERNAME=[Username with admin privileges] ^
           ADMIN_PASSWORD=[Previous user password] ^
           CONSUL_IPS=[Comma-separated IP addresses of consul agents from bosh deploy of CF] ^